integritee-network/book/src/howto_stf.md

 Encointer will add its public pallets to this node tempalte: *scheduler* and *currencies*.
 See [encointer-node](https://github.com/encointer/encointer-node/tree/sgx-master)

-## substraTEE-worker
+## integritee-worker

-The substraTEE-worker is the service running on a Intel SGX enabled machine.
+The integritee-worker is the service running on a Intel SGX enabled machine.
 It will run our TEE-runtime inside an SGX enclave, operating on encrypted state.

 The worker will also be our ChainRelay, a trustless bridge from the blockchain into the SGX enclave.